East-Hu/Eastpage.github.io/_pages/about.md

   - /about.html
 ---
 <font face=consolas size=3>I am currently a senior undergraduate student School of Computer and Data Engineering, NingboTech University(浙大宁波理工学院).
 I have participated in some scientific research projects about AIGC at Zhejiang lab.
 In the future, my research interests include large models and 3D reconstruction.<br /><br />
 During my undergraduate studies, I participated in my university's programming competition team.
 Throughout my three years of competition experience, I won several awards.
 This experience laid a solid foundation for my programming skills.
 In the future, I would like to continue my studies and complete a master's degree on a higher level platform.
-I also want to contribute my strengths to the field of artificial intelligence.<br /><br />
+I also want to contribute my strengths to the field of artificial intelligence.</font><br /><br />

 📖Educations